 08 of 10

 Remember that an answer could be made up of more than one word.
 Multiple word answers are now common in crossword puzzles and gone are the days when they were noted in the clue.
 Many puzzles contain common phrases or well-known titles of books, songs or movies.
 Even short answers can contain more than one word, such as "Mount" = GO UP.
-The first time I saw this entry I was asking myself, "What is goup?
+You might be scratching your head wondering, "What is goup?
 Never heard of it."Continue to 9 of 10 below.

 09 of 10